-Conference Judging Saturday before fair, by schedule Exhibits in Sterl Hall SuperintendentKay Graves Assistant Superintendent.....Cindy Markley
+Conference Judging Tuesday of the fair week, by schedule

+Exhibits in the Abilene Community Center

+SuperintendentKay Graves

+Assistant Superintendent.....Cindy Markley

 1. Read General 4-H Rules

-- 2. Exhibits must be entered at conference judging Saturday before fair by schedule. - 3.
-This department will be judged by conference type judging.
-Exhibitor must be available to confer with judge. - 4.
-A 4-H member may exhibit in the collection and/or educational class for the phase in which they are enrolled.
+2. Exhibits must be entered at conference judging Saturday before fair by schedule.

+3. This department will be judged by conference type judging.
+Exhibitor must be available to confer with judge.

+4. A 4-H member may exhibit in the collection and/or educational class for the phase in which they are enrolled.